kimjungwow/graduatePL21/README.md

 * 05/17(M) - In-class oral test at ZOOM from 1:00pm - 2:15pm.
 * 06/14(M) - In-class oral test at ZOOM from 1:00pm - 2:15pm.

+We use the following rules to run the above tests.

 1. We do attendance check at 1:30pm, but if a student is called before but is absent, she or he will get 0.
 2. During test, students will be asked to answer questions over their microphones.
 Also, they will have to turn on their cameras, at least when we do attendance check.
 Students are strongly advised to ensure that